 If you are concerned about your child’s development, discuss these concerns with your child’s pediatrician as soon as possible.
 Research shows that the earlier a child begins to receive intervention treatments, not only for autism but also physical, emotional or developmental disorders, the better the long-term outcome of the child.

-If your child has received an autism diagnosis, contact one of our Care Coordinators at 1-800-388-6247 to discuss what solutions are most appropriate for your child.
+If your child has received an autism diagnosis, contact us at 769-777-1100 to discuss what solutions are most appropriate for your child.